trydionel/git-pivotal/readme.markdown

 Inspired by [Hashrocket's blend of git and Pivotal Tracker](http://reinh.com/blog/2009/03/02/a-git-workflow-for-agile-teams.html) and [a popular article on effective git workflows](http://nvie.com/archives/323), I set off to create a set of utilities to simplify the workflow between the two.

 ###Git Pick
-This selects the top-most available feature from your Pivotal Tracker, and offers to create a feature branch.
+The original `git pick` has been deprecated.
+Three new commands take its place: `git feature`, `git bug` and `git chore`, which collects the top-most available feature, bug or chore (respectively) from your Pivotal Tracker, and offers to create a feature branch.

-    1 git-pick:master % git pick
+    1 git-pick:master % git feature
     Collecting latest stories from Pivotal Tracker...
     Story: Test git pivotal
     URL:   http://www.pivotaltracker.com/story/show/1234567
+    Updating story status in Pivotal Tracker...
-    Enter branch name (will be prepended by 1234567) [feature]: testing Creating branch...
+    Enter branch name (will be prepended by 1234567) [feature]: testing Creating 1234567-testing branch...
-    Creating 1234567-testing branch...
     2 git-pick:1234567-testing %

+###Git Finish
+When on a feature branch, this command will close the associated story in Pivotal Tracker, merge the branch into the develop branch and remove the feature branch.

+    3 git-pick:1234567-testing % git finish
+    Marking Story 1234567 as finished...
+    Merging 1234567-testing into develop
+    Removing 1234567-testing branch
+    4 git-pick:develop %

 ##Installation
 To install git-pivotal, simply run